 Julienne VAN LOON (novelist, essayist; Australia) is a research fellow at non/fictionLab of RMIT University in Melbourne.
 She won the Australian/Vogel’s Award and in 2005 was shortlisted for the Commonwealth Prize First Book Award for Road Story.
 Her work, including the recent novel Harmless, has strong creative and cultural connection to Asia, particularly China.
 Her forthcoming collection The Thinking Woman includes interviews with leading women from across the globe.
 Her participation is made possible by the Paul and Hualing Engle Fund.

-Xavier VILLANOVA (playwright, screenwriter, actor, translator; Mexico) has had his work staged in Mexico, the US, and Venezuela; in 2011, the Lark Play Development Center in New York workshopped his Acheron: The River of Tragedy.
+Xavier VILLANOVA (playwright, screenwriter, stage director, actor, translator; Mexico) has had his work staged in Mexico, the US, and Venezuela; in 2011, the Lark Play Development Center in New York workshopped his Acheron: The River of Tragedy.
 Ocean Blues, co-written by him and based on his eponymous play, is on Netflix.
 In 2010 he won the National Playwright Award given by the UANL, and received a grant from the Fundación para las Letras Mexicanas.
 He teaches theatre history at Universidad de la Comunicación in Mexico City.
 He participates courtesy of the Bureau of Educational and Cultural Affairs at the U.S. Department of State.

 YAN Chung-hsien 顏忠賢 (fiction writer, poet, essayist, art critic; Taiwan) is also a curator, designer, and director, dedicated to a cross-disciplinary approach that integrates the verbal with the visual, and the traditional with the avant-garde.
 His 24 publications have won him a Taiwan Gold Book novel award, a Taipei Literature Award, and an Asia Weekly Book Award.
 He is professor of architecture at Shih Chen University in Taipei.
 His participation is made possible by Taiwan’s Ministry of Culture.